ahaessly/coding-solution/README.md

 - set your project and load the data

 ## Run the client and server
+You need to have the google client cli installed before building the running the docker images.
+Run

+`gcloud auth application-default login`

 From the main directory run:

 `docker-compose build`